microsoft/typespec/docs/getting-started/getting-started-rest/02-operations-responses.md

 In this section, we expanded our REST API by defining more HTTP operations, including `POST`, `PUT`, and `DELETE` operations.
 We also demonstrated how to handle different types of responses, such as validation errors and not found errors.

-In the next section, we'll dive deeper into handling errors in your REST API, including defining Scustom response models for error handling.
+In the next section, we'll dive deeper into handling errors in your REST API, including defining custom response models for error handling.